dexie/dexie-website/roadmap/dexie5.0.md

 The syntax for initializing encryption is not yet decided on, but might not correspond to those of the current 3rd part addons.

+# Support SQLite as backing DB

+We also aim to make it possible to use Dexie and Dexie Cloud in react-native, nativescript, Node, Bun, Deno or in the browser with SQLite's webassembly build.
+Running Dexie on Node is actually already possible using [IndexedDBShim](https://www.npmjs.com/package/indexeddbshim) but the idea is to support it natively to improve performance and stability.

 # Breaking Changes

 ## No default export